 Recall the PWM replaces spray pressure with Duty Cycle (DC) of a pulsing solenoid as the primary means of controlling nozzle flow.
+The solenoid shuts off the flow to the nozzle intermittently, between 10 and 100 times per second depending on the system.
 The Duty Cycle is defined as the proportion of time that the solenoid is open, and for low-frequency systems, DC is more or less linearly related to flow rate.

 The first rule of PWM nozzle selection is to understand that under average travel speeds, we’d like to see the duty cycle of the system at between 60 and 80%.
 This means that the nozzle solenoid is open about 2/3 of the time.
 This value also describes the flow rate as a proportion of the full capacity that nozzle.